anakic/Packer/README.md

 ## Interacting with Git

-When unpacking a pbit file into a folder, the first step is clearing the folder.
+When unpacking a pbit file into a folder, the first step Packer does is clearing the folder.
 All of the contents of the folder are deleted **except** the `.git` folder.
 Not deleting the `.git` folder allows versioning the files in the repo.

 **Important**: all uncomitted changes from a previous unpack operation will be lost when a pbit is unpacked into the folder.
 The packer tools does not check for uncomitted changes (though it could ask git about this, so this is a possible todo for a future version).

 ## Editing the source code of a model

-VSCode seems to a good choice.
+VSCode seems to a very good choice for this.
 It's free, it's fast, it's feature rich, it has GIT integration and it has extensions for editing `M` and `DAX` code.

 ![VSCode](https://user-images.githubusercontent.com/9460757/150334827-dcf6bc6e-be99-41ee-b78d-775e4a8eeed1.png)

 ## Workflows

-The following describes a typical version-control workflow:
+The following are typical workflows for version controlling PowerBI models:

 ### Initial creation of the repository